 Jesus’ disciples also displayed a sincere belief in their resurrection experiences.
 This is evidenced by the fact that they suffered serious hardship and persecution, and in some cases, martyrdom for their beliefs.
 As liberal scholar E.P.
 Sanders put it himself, when it came to the disciples and Jesus’ resurrection: “they believed this, they lived it, and they died for it”.

 When it comes to the sincere belief of Jesus’ disciples, we will examine the two persecutions experienced by the first generation of Christians, one by the Jews and another by the Romans under Nero.
 Afterward, we will look into the suffering the disciples endured as attested by the apostolic and early Church fathers.
-Then, we will discuss the hardships they undertook in their tremendous missionary efforts.
+Then, we will discuss the hardships they undertook in their remarkable missionary efforts.
 Lastly, we will examine Paul’s exposition on the resurrection in 1 Corinthians 15.
 This exposition shows the sincerity and trustworthiness of Paul and the other apostles as witnesses.

 a.
 Persecution by the Jews